 Covered California and Contractor recognize that interoperability is critical to improved data exchange which in turn is foundational to providing less fragmented, more coordinated care.
-Data interoperability, as well as patient.
-Enrollee and provider access to health records, will also give patients Enrollees greater control of their health information to support self-management.
+Data interoperability, as well as patient-ballet Enrollee and provider access to health records, will also give patient-ballet greater control of their health information to support self-management.
 To support data interoperability, Contractor must:

 - 1) Contractor must ilmplement and maintain a secure, standards-based Patient Access API consistent with the existing Centers for Medicare & Medicaid (CMS) Interoperability & Patient Access final rule (CMS-9115-F) and any technical updates associated with the new CMS Reducing Provider & Patient Burden by Improving Prior Authorization Processes, and Promoting Patients' Electronic Access to Health Information final rule (CMS-9123-P) for Federally Facilitated Marketplaces that is effective starting January 1, 2023.
-Contractor must report: - a) Contractor must rReport tThe number and percent of patients accessing their Patient Access Application Programming Interface (API). - 2) Contractor must eEnhance QHP Issuer information services for Covered California eEnrollees consistent with the existing CMS Interoperability and Patient Access final rule (CMS-9115-F) and any technical updates consistent with the new CMS Reducing Provider and Patient Burden by Improving Prior Authorization Processes, and Promoting Patients' Electronic Access to Health Information final rule (CMS-9123-P) that requires QHP Issuer participation in payer-to- payer data exchange and consumer education for Federally Facilitated Marketplaces effective starting January 1, 2023.
-Specifically, Contractor must: - a) Participate in payer-to-payer data exchange at enrollment; and - b) Educate consumers Covered California Enrollees about opting in to authorize data transfers from their prior health plan to their new health plan.
+Contractor must report: - a) Contractor must rReport the number and percent of patients accessing their Patient Access Application Programming Interface (API). - 2) Contractor must eEnhance QHP Issuer information services for Covered California eEnrollees consistent with the existing CMS Interoperability and Patient Access final rule (CMS-9115-F) and any technical updates consistent with the new CMS Reducing Provider and Patient Burden by Improving Prior Authorization Processes, and Promoting Patients' Electronic Access to Health Information final rule (CMS-9123-P) that requires QHP Issuer participation in payer-to- payer data exchange and consumer education for Federally Facilitated Marketplaces effective starting January 1, 2023.
+Specifically, Contractor must: - a) Participate in payer-to-payer data exchange at enrollment; and - b) Educate consumers Covered California Enrollees about opting in to authorize data transfers from their prior health plan to their new health plan. - b) Report implementation progress and any challenges or barriers to implementation.